 The Welsh Government are supporting us in rolling out Reading Well in all 22 library authorities in Wales, beginning with Reading Well Books on Prescription for dementia as part of the new Dementia Action Plan for Wales.
 The scheme will be available in Welsh libraries from summer 2018.
-You can find out more about the scheme in English and Welsh here.
+You can find out more about the scheme here.

 The books provide information and advice, support for living well, advice for relatives and carers, and personal stories.
 They are endorsed by health professionals and can all be found in the local library.

 You can find out more about the books by downloading an overview of the titles on the list.

 We are working with the Welsh Books Council to make titles on the list available in Welsh language for the first time.
 The first three books to be translated are:

 Dear Dementia: The Laughter and the Tears by Ian Donaghy

 This book has a message for all those touched by dementia – those living with dementia, their carers and all professional staff.

 About Dementia: For People with Learning Disabilities by Karen Dodd, Vicky Turk and Michelle Christmas

 This title looks specifically at the challenges that people with learning disabilities who develop or encounter dementia may face.